Samsung/tizen-docs/docs/application/tizen-studio-0/setup/openjdk.md

 4. Select the required javac version as mentioned above.

-6. Run the following command to verify whether the OpenJDK version 10 is installed:
+6. Run the following command to verify whether the OpenJDK is installed:
     ```
     java -version
     ```

-### Install OpenJDK for MacOS
+### Install OpenJDK for macOS

-This section explains how to install the OpenJDK version 10 on macOS:
+This section explains how to install the OpenJDK on macOS:

 1. Copy the downloaded jdk folder to the `Library/Java/JavaVirtualMachines` location.
 This is the default location where all the JDKs are available.
 Use the following command to copy the JDK directory.
     ```